firebird631/siis/README.md

 The market is identified by the unique broker market name.

 Then you will have a sub-directory T/ meaning tick or trade.
 All filed then found defines data at the tick or trade level.
-For binance or bitmex this is at aggregate trade level, for IG its ticks.
+For Binance this is a aggregate trade level, BitMex at trade, IG at tick.

 There is one file per month, there is a binary and a tabular version of the file at this time.
 But maybe later the tabular version will be disabled and not stored by default.